 The Act created a way to add and remove from control or change the schedule category of substances.
 A substance doesn’t need to be listed as a controlled substance to be treated as one for criminal prosecution.
 An analogous substance intended for human use that’s substantially similar to a Schedule I or Schedule II drug and isn’t approved as medication in the U.S. is considered a controlled substance analogue and can still be illegal.

 Title III - Importation and Exportation, Criminal Forfeiture, and Drug Law Amendments

 The less referenced part of the Comprehensive Drug Abuse Prevention and Control Act is Title III, which changed the law and penalties regarding importation and exportation of controlled substances and criminal forfeiture.
 Forfeiture is when the government confiscates property involved with the crime, including drug crimes.
 This section also provided the necessary legal information for the transitional period and when the Act was effective.

-Drug charges can be extremely serious.
+Drug charges can be extremely serious, although this varies quite a bit by state.
 Understanding the consequences of a conviction related to a controlled substance as defined by law is important when you are considering a plea deal or otherwise.
-To learn more about your options, contact an experienced criminal defense attorney for a free case review.
+To learn more about your options, contact an experienced criminal defense attorney today.